christopherrons/homelab/README.md

 Use the [setup_jenkins_agent.sh](scripts/jenkins/setup_jenkins-agent.sh) to create the agent.
 The agent can then be started using the command given in the GUI as input to the [start_agent.sh](scripts/jenkins/start_agent.sh) script (see [tutorial](https://www.youtube.com/watch?v=V2ejGOY_uJI&t=175s)).

+## Setup ByteSafe

+[Bytesafe](https://bytesafe.dev/) is a free to use cloud artifactory which also checks for security breaches in used packages.
+Setup is done by following the tutorials on the page.